awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-migrate-ec2-classic-to-vpc.md

   Default: t2\.2xlarge

   Description: \(Optional\) The type of Amazon EC2 instance you want to launch in your VPC\.
-Only Xen\-based instance types, such as T2, M4 or C4, are supported\.
+Only T2 instances are supported\.

 **Required IAM permissions**

-The `AutomationAssumeRole` parameter requires the following actions to successfully run the Automation document\.
+The `AutomationAssumeRole` parameter requires the following actions to successfully use the runbook\.
-+ `ssm:GetDocument`
-+ `ssm:ListDocumentVersions`
-+ `ssm:ListDocuments`
-+ `ssm:StartAutomationExecution`
 + `sns:GetTopicAttributes`
 + `sns:ListSubscriptions`
 + `sns:ListTopics`